 Credit risks have not played a significant role in the past.
 The Group's restrictive credit management process allows it to identify imminent insolvencies faster and thus to counteract them in due time.
-Together, all of these measures again helped to forestall major defaults on receivables in 2022 despite increased risks due to the Ukraine crisis.
+Together, all of these measures again helped to forestall major defaults on receivables in 2023 despite increased risks due to the Ukraine crisis.
 Most of the Softing Group's customers are well-known and leading industrial companies.
-Overall, this risk is classified as a small risk.
+Overall, this risk is classified as a small risk and assigned to risk class 1.